MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 One aspect of critical angle theory that we do use is that we can modulate the disintegration rate (and therefore the amount of entrained material) with the magnitude of the slope $|\nabla \eta|$.
 If we only disintegrate material where the slope is supercritical, the net effect is that sediment is transported from supercritical to stable areas.
 The difference is that we have a much better control over the physics, and we don't need to convert back and forth between gridded values and a particle representation used in the critical angle approach [e.g. @Warrlich2000].

 A different approach has been used in the early model `CARBPLAT` by @bosscher_carbplatcomputer_1992, which took empirically observed carbonate slopes (such as started by @Kenter1990 and studied by others, including @adams_basic_2000) and defined a slope function that returned slope parameters bounded by the limits of the angle of repose.
-In this study an exponential slope function was assumed, although it should be noted that there is literature debate on the distribution of slope shapes of carbonate platforms (e.g., @schlager_submarine_1986, @Kenter1990, @adams_basic_2000).
+In this study an exponential slope function was assumed, although it should be noted that there is literature debate on the distribution of slope shapes of carbonate platforms [e.g., @schlager_submarine_1986;@Kenter1990;@adams_basic_2000].
 This modelling approach is agnostic with respect to sediment properties and transport mechanisms and optimises the similarity to observed shapes, allowing the user to choose the parameter that produces the best result.
 However, it does not allow modelling a mixture of sediment types with different properties and requires an a priori assumption on the expected slope shape.
 It had not been adapted in subsequent models.

 ## Parameter choices